New Zealand Wind Prospecting

 Quality wind speed data is a requirement in any wind modelling project and mesoscale modelling by Aurecon that predicts the wind speed over a study area is utilised in our NZ wind energy prospecting work.
 This modelling of atmospheric data provides us with continuous detailed coverage of wind speed and wind direction.
 Aurecon have also provided precious technical expertise on wind farm terrain and design.

-Our current New Zealand-wide model has successfully identified existing and planned wind farm locations and also ruled out areas known to be unsuitable for wind farm development (e.g., National Parks, waterways and towns).
-It has also identified new potential suitable areas that have been used as individual regions of interest for a series of detailed regional wind energy models.
-In these models we have used a better resolution mesoscale wind speed data from Aurecon and advanced terrain modelling to predict areas that are suitable and where there is unlikely to be turbulence from terrain features.
-This regional modelling can be used to map the possible extent of a wind farm, plan how many turbines you might be able to support at the site, and even target areas to investigate for turbine placements.
-The results of these models has been used by Genesis Energy in New Zealand to locate new sites for wind farm development and determine possible turbine layouts at current prospects.
+Our current New Zealand-wide model has successfully identified existing and planned wind farm locations and also ruled out areas known to be unsuitable for wind farm development (e.g., National Parks, waterways, and towns).
+It has also identified new potentially suitable areas that have been used as individual regions of interest for a series of detailed regional wind energy models.
+In these models we have used better resolution mesoscale wind speed data from Aurecon and advanced terrain modelling to predict areas that are suitable and where there is unlikely to be turbulence from terrain features.
+This regional modelling can be used to map the possible extent of a wind farm, plan how many turbines might be supported at the site, and even target areas to investigate for turbine placement.
+The results of these models have been used by Genesis Energy in New Zealand to locate new sites for wind farm development and determine possible turbine layouts at current prospects.